SreejithKSGupta/learnix/README.md

 - admin can send custom email to everybody on the email list.
 - email in more places
 - upload profile images, course images
+- edit profile
+- list of top courses in homepage